-Elk - The Company continued metallurgical testwork related to the Elk deposit with the intention of identifying the optimal process flowsheet.
+Elk - The Company carried out metallurgical testwork related to the Elk deposit with the intention of identifying the optimal process flowsheet.
 Previous testwork has identified gold recoveries of approximately 95% for both gravity/cyanide and also gravity/flotation based circuits.
-Further work is in progress evaluating open-pit potential on the property utilizing the updated resource model prepared by independent geological consulting firm Lions Gate Geological Consulting Inc. A National Instrument 43-101 compliant resource estimate is available at www.sedar.com.
+Further work is in progress evaluating open-pit potential on the property utilizing the updated resource model prepared by independent geological consulting firm Lions Gate Geological Consulting Inc. A National Instrument 43-101 compliant resource estimate was reported in a news release dated October 6, 2009 and filed at www.sedar.com.
 Further metallurgical studies have been completed and an optimum flow-sheet developed.
 A preliminary economic analysis is being prepared.
-A new camp has been constructed and an exploration drill program has started which is planned to fill between holes in the proposed pit area with the aim of upgrading more of the inferred resource to the measured and indicated categories.
+A new camp has been constructed and an exploration drill program is underway which is planned to fill between holes in the proposed pit area with the aim of upgrading more of the inferred resource to the measured and indicated categories.
 Drilling is also planned for other target areas of the property and is expected to continue well into the fall period.
-During the six months ended June 30, 2010, \$455,598 was spent on further evaluation of the property, camp construction and the start of the drill program.
+During the nine months ended September 30, 2010, \$1,825,989 was spent on camp construction, drilling and further evaluation of the property.

 ATW - The Company has a 64.8% interest in this diamond property through its ownership of shares in ATW Resources Ltd. which is holding the claims in trust.
 During 2008, the Company completed a till sampling program with encouraging results.
 A kimberlite indicator mineral (KIM) plume was traced to what is believed to be its source.
 Electron microprobe analysis of some KIMs indicated the possibility of five separate sources of these minerals clustered in an area of about two kilometers by eight hundred metres.
 A review of previous geophysical anomalies was completed which selected drilling targets.
 A diamond drill program in March 2009 tested nine targets, none of which were kimberlite.
 Several claims were surveyed and brought to lease and a further bathymetric survey carried out.
-A short drill program was conducted during the period at a cost of \$201,537.
+A short drill program was conducted during the period at a cost of \$209,190.
 No kimberlite bodies were detected.
+A program for the early months of 2011 is under construction.

 Nicoamen River - During the year ended December 31, 2009, the Company entered into an agreement with Fairmont Resources Inc. ("Fairmont").
 To earn a 60% interest in the Nicoamen River property in BC, Fairmont must incur exploration expenditures of \$2,000,000, pay Almaden \$25,000 and issue 300,000 shares to the Company within five years from the listing of the stock on the TSX Venture or other Canadian Stock Exchange.
 Fairmont completed geological and geophysical (IP) surveys.
-Several targets were identified and a drill program is anticipated early in 2010.
-Fairmont is currently applying for a TSX Venture Exchange listing.
+Several targets were identified and a drill program is now anticipated early in 2011.